deNBI/cloud-user-docs/wiki/Tutorials/Loadbalancer/index.md

 Here, select your newly generated network as subnet and leave the 'IP Address' section free.
 Click on 'Submit' to create the interface.

 ## Setup security group

-Before we can create the vm for the web service we need a security group that only allows one port to connect the web service to the reverse proxy and the ssh port.
+!!! note To allow only a specific port to be used, create a new security group, add the used port (e.g. port 80) and add it to the vm.
+By default even ports 80 and 443 are blocked by the "default" security group.

-In the OpensStack dashboard go to the section 'Network' and select 'Security Groups'.
+1. Go to the section 'Network' and select 'Security Groups'.
 Click on 'Create New Group' and give the new group an easy recognizable name (e.g. secure-web-service).

 ![security groups overview](images/8_security_groups_overview.png)

 Click on 'Create Security Group' and on 'Add Rule' in the next window.
-Select 'SSH' from the drop down menu and click on 'Add'.
-This rule set only allows incoming SSH traffic and all outgoing traffic.
+Select 'HTTP' from the drop down menu and click on 'Add'.
+This rule set only allows incoming http traffic and all outgoing traffic.

+2. Add the security group to the existing vm for the reverse-proxy to make it accessible over port 80.

 ![add security groups rule](images/10_security_group_add_rule.png)

 ## Setup Web-Service

-Now that we have two separated networks and a security group for the web-service we can setup the vms.
-At first setup the vm for the web service.
-Select Image and flavor as needed and select the network we just created (e.g. webservice-internal-subnet).
+!!! note Now that we have two separated networks and a security group for the web-service we can set it up.

-Deselect the default security group by clicking on the arrow pointing down and select the new created security group with the arrow up.

-Select your public key or create a new pair if you must and click on 'Launch Instance'.
-When the vm is created, select 'Associate Floating IP' in the drop down menu in the 'Instances' section to allocate a floating IP.

-Select one from the drop down menu, the correct network should already be selected.
-Now you should be able to connect to this vm either with Linux terminal, PowerShell or PuTTY.

-Connect to your vm with one of the methods mentioned in the Berlin section of the [wiki](https://cloud.denbi.de/wiki/Compute_Center/Berlin/).
-When you have access to your vm update the system and install the web-service you want to use.
-When configuring the web-service you likely are given the choice to define a port wich will be open for connections from the outside.
-The default ports for most applications are 80 for http and 443 for https.
-To use the reverse proxy we will setup the service with another port.
-The connection from the outside shall always be made over the reverse-proxy.
-In our example we will use port 8080 as the open port for the web-service.
-To illustrate the process we will setup FastAPI in this tutorial.
-Please feel free to setup your own web-service, as this is only a guide for setting up a service behind a reverse-proxy.
+1. Create a new vm for the web-service.
+Select Image and flavor as needed, select the additional security group to make the internal service available over port 80, and select the newly created network (e.g. webservice-internal-subnet).

+2. When setting up the internal service, make sure to either use the port in the security group to open the service or to add the port used by the service to the used security group.

+!!! note The connection to the internal service should always go over the reverse-proxy, so you could also set up another port like 8080 for the internal service.
+If you do so, make sure to add the port to the security group attached to the vm.

 ## Setup Reverse-Proxy

-Setup a second vm in your project but this time select the automatically generated network and not you own created internal network.
-Also select the default security group.
-Everything else can be the same as for your web-service.
-When finished allocate a floating IP and connect to the vm.
+1. Use the first vm to install the reverse-proxy.
+Here a setup with nginx will be used.

-Now update your system and install nginx:
+2. Update your system and install nginx:

 ```bash
 sudo apt update -y && sudo apt upgrade -y